canonical/hardware-api/client/README.md

 directory = "/path/to/hardware-api/client/hwlib/vendor"
 ```

-Currently, there is no way to change these settings it per project, so cargo will you
+Currently, there is no way to change these settings per project, so cargo will use
 these vendored dependencies for all your Rust projects.
 You can remove these lines
 after finishing the work on the `hwlib`.